mastodon/documentation/content/en/methods/streaming.md

 ```

 {{< hint style="warning" >}}
 Note that while the event is JSON-encoded, the `payload` is string-encoded and escaped, so it must be parsed and loaded as JSON from that string.
+However, for `delete` and `announcements.delete` events the payload is a string representing an identifier, not a JSON value.
 {{</hint>}}

 An example delete event from the public timeline: